18F/identity-idp/README.md

   This command copies sample configuration files, installs required gems and sets up the database.
 Check out our Makefile commands to learn more about what this command does: https://github.com/18F/identity-idp/blob/main/Makefile

-If this command errors, you may need to install dependancies outside of the makefile with:
+If this command errors, you may need to install dependencies outside of the Makefile with:
 ```
 $ bundle install
 $ yarn install